-Kristen Harrington-Smith, Vice President and Head of CAR-T US, Novartis Oncology
+Kristen Harrington-Smith discusses her work as Vice President and Head of CAR-T US at Novartis Oncology.

 We recently sat down with Kristen Harrington-Smith, who serves as Vice President and Head of our CAR-T US team.
 Individualized CAR-T therapy uses a patient’s own immune system to fight certain types of cancers – and Kristen plays a key role in helping to achieve our goal of reimagining medicine.
 In this latest installment of “Novartis Presents: Women in Science,” she shares key insights into her day-to-day role.
 Learn more as Kristen reflects on her career in healthcare.

 When did you first know you wanted to work in science?

 I started my career as a consultant working with various healthcare companies.
 I realized then that I wanted to focus the next phase of my career in the healthcare field.
 Over the years, I’ve had the opportunity to work across different therapeutic areas and I find joy in knowing that my work can directly impact the lives of others.

 What is your advice for young women and girls interested in science?

 My advice is to be confident and don’t be intimidated if you don’t have a science background.
 You may need to work harder to understand the science, but you need to follow your heart.
 There is a strong sense of purpose in what we do and, at the end of the day; our work impacts the lives of patients everywhere.
 If you wake up every morning with a passion to make a difference, the extra work is well worth it.
 And who knows, maybe your unique strengths will make a different contribution to the team beyond the science.

 What is your favorite part of your job at Novartis?